ahillss/ReverseEngineeringNotes/README.md

 # Reverse Engineering Beginners Guide

 A beginners guide for reverse engineering C/C++ code compiled to X86 assembly.
+All assembly examples will be X86 32-bit.

 This is a work in progress.